alipzsh/knowledge-base/fuzz by hand.md

   - `.../?came_from=https://.../acounta` 302 --> https://.../acounta/
   - `.../?came_from=test.comhttps://...a/acount` 302 --> `test.comhttps://...`
   - `.../?came_from=https://...a/acount` 302 --> https://...
-  in the last instance we encountered a checker function for url validation.
+  in the last instance we encountered a checker function for URL validation.

+# methods

+if a string gets encoded
+--> next time, send an encoded version of the first one too, in the hope of it gets decoded.

 # attention

-- always use the least suspicious payloads at first, so you won't get caught by WAF or etc. e.g `?redirect=javascript:test` not alert() --> look into devtools for reflection 08:03
+- always use the least suspicious payloads at first, so you won't get caught by WAAF or etc. e.g `?redirect=javascript:test` not alert() --> look into dev tools for reflection 08:03